andrew/ultimate-awesome/README.md

 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-dh-hse](https://github.com/nevmenandr/awesome-dh-hse) - Digital Humanities publications of HSE DH MA program 👨🏻‍🎓.
 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .
-- [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.
 - [awesome-rust-talks](https://github.com/nikitaignatov/awesome-rust-talks) - Collection of talks and articles about Rust programming language.
 - [awesome-research-guides](https://github.com/nkrusch/awesome-research-guides) - A curated list of guidance about conducting scientific research.
 - [czech-bitcoin-awesome-services](https://github.com/nktrjsk/czech-bitcoin-awesome-services) - Awesome list of Czech services supporting paying with Bitcoin (or other cryptocurrencies).